Different (Kate Ryan album)

 Different is the debut studio album by Belgian singer Kate Ryan.
-It was released in 2002 by EMI Records.
+It was released by EMI on 21 June 2002 in Belgium.
 The album was produced by AJ Duncan and Phil Wilde.
-It peaked at number eight in Belgium and was certified Gold.
+Different peaked at number eight on the Belgian Albums Chart and was certified Gold in Poland and Switzerland.

+Critical reception

+AllMusic editor John Lucas rated the album three and a half out of five stars.
+He found that "the music on the album is fairly standard turn of the century Euro dance.
+The singles are all good, "Mon Coeur Resiste Encore" and the cover of "Désenchantée" are outstanding, but an abundance of filler and samey production renders the album less than essential."

 Track listing

-All songs produced by Phil Wilde and Andy Janssens a.k.a.
-AJ Duncan.
+All songs produced by Phil Wilde and Andy "AJ Duncan" Janssens.